-The average length of service (LOS) of non-casual employees at the City at 30 June 2017 was 10.9 years with the longest serving period being 55 years.
-The average was 11.3 years for full-time employees and 8.5 years for part-time employees.
+The average length of service of non-casual employees at the City at 30 June 2018 was 11 years with the longest serving period being 56 years.
+The average was 11.3 years for full-time employees and 8.9 years for part-time employees.

-The median length of service (LOS) of non-casual employees at the City on 30 June 2017 was 8.0 years as compared to the 9.3 years of median length of service in NSW public sector agencies.10
+The median length of service of non-casual employees at the City on 30 June 2018 was 7 years, compared to the median length of service of 9 years in NSW public sector agencies.

-Overall, 19.2% of employees had less than three years of service and 31.6% had less than five years of service.
+Overall, 26% of employees had less than three years of service and 38% had less than five years of service.